mmiv-center/FionaDocs/source/index.rst

 - All data is assigned to one or more specific research projects and the visibility of data is restricted to individuals with project role access rights.
 - Projects require a valid REK approval, such documentation has to be provided at the start of a project by the project owner.
 - The project owner can identify additional user accounts that can access the data.
-- User access to the research PACS is controlled by IKT and requires a valid Haukeland University Hospital user account.
+- User access to the research PACS is controlled by IKT and requires a valid (Haukeland) University Hospital user account.

 ..
 End User Documentation
 .. -----------------------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :hidden:

    EndUser/index

 ..
-Server Admin
+System Admin
 .. ------------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :hidden:

    SystemAdmin/index